 Small Business Innovation Research and Small Business Technology Transfer programs: You can obtain grants from several government agencies through SBIR and STTR.
 The catch is their strict eligibility requirements.
 Research and development initiatives of bio-tech businesses that meet type and size criteria are available but putting together a winning proposal is hard work.

 Economic Development Administration: This site allows you to search for grants at the state or local level.
-The grants are offered with the goal of bettering the conditions of communities and individuals in specific locales.
+The offered grants generally have a goal of bettering the conditions of communities and individuals in specific locales.

 Websites like Grants.gov allow you to apply for many grants online.
 The online application portal provides grant application submission instructions.
-As part of the process, you’ll be given a number following the application submission, which will let you track your application.
+As part of the process, you get an assigned number following the application submission, which will let you track your application.